tareqpi/Nominatim/docs/gsoc22.md

 ## Introduction

-This report is the documentation of Nominatim's Google Summer of Code 2022 project — Importance By OSM views, which is about enhancing Nominatim’s search results ranking using OSM views data.
+This report is the documentation of Nominatim's Google Summer of Code 2022 project — "Importance By OSM views", which is about enhancing Nominatim’s search results ranking using OSM views data.
 To have a background understanding of the project, you can check the overview of the project [here](https://www.openstreetmap.org/user/tareqpi/diary/399231) followed by the project’s first phase [here](https://www.openstreetmap.org/user/tareqpi/diary/399655).

 ## Second Phase Goals